tribute to magazine

 Idalia Salsamendi

 Entrepreneur, businesswoman, style icon, and influencer Idalia Salsamendi was born and raised in Miami to a Spanish father and a Cuban mother.
 From a young age, they instilled a tremendous work ethic in her.
-They taught her to never take an opportunity for granted, especially living in the States.
+They taught her never to take an opportunity for granted, especially living in the States.
 Throughout her life, she’s lived in LA, New York, and Barcelona – to name just a few.
 All these experiences have really shaped who she is today.
 “I have such an immense hunger for life, and genuinely want to leave this world better than how I found it,” she explains.

 Creative centipede

-TTM: You describe yourself as a brand and influencer strategist, journalist, and public speaker.
+TT: You describe yourself as a brand and influencer strategist, journalist, and public speaker.
 What does a day or week look like for you?

 Idalia Salsamendi: “Oh my, my days really change from day to day.
 I do tend to travel a lot so that always keeps me on my toes.
 What I can say is that every day I wake up and I do some form of exercise, whether it’s yoga, or running, or HIIT.
 Then straight to emails, I go.
 From there I’ll either take calls or go to client meetings, and back to emails.
 I always set aside a part of my day to look at ways I can improve my business or be proactive.
 It includes writing an article or coming up with an idea for a new course or product.
 A minimum of two hours a day I allow myself to be creative within my company and not only handling the day-to-day business.
 At the end of the day if I’m at home you’ll probably find me in the kitchen making dinner.
 I love cooking, and it’s such a relaxing way for me to wrap up the day.”